San Diego is the land of aging surfers, sunburned hipsters, and overused Anchorman jokes. We may make fun of San Diego a little.

 How to Get Into and Around San Diego

 San Diego is located at the southern tip of California and well connected to the surrounding region.
 Those planning a trip to San Diego will be able to arrive via land, air, and maybe even by sea if they’d like!

-San Diego has one major airport – San Diego International.
+If you’re flying, you’ll likely arrive into San Diego International Airport.
 Most flights into San Diego are via domestic routes as there are only a sprinkling of internationals coming from Canada, Asia, and Europe.
 Small-scale Southwest and Alaska Airlines use San Diego as a hub.

 Luckily, San Diego International is located smack-dab in the middle of the city, which means commuting to and from the airport will be a breeze.
 Taking a taxi/Uber to most of San Diego’s best neighborhoods should cost between $10 and $20.
 Otherwise, there are plenty of buses going to and from the airport.

 There are several interstate highways running through San Diego.
 I-5 an I-15 connect SD to Los Angeles and both should take around 2-3 hours depending on traffic.